 A promise is a state representation of an asynchronous operation and can be in one of 3 states:

-.
-Another reason could be an exception that was thrown in an async executed code and no .catch()
+A rejected promise represents an asynchronous operation that failed for some reason and is completed with .reject().
+Another reason could be an exception that was thrown in an async executed code and no .catch() did handle the rejection.

 A rejected promise is like an exception that bubbles up towards the application entry point and causes the root error handler to produce that output.